BretMcDanel/WSL_Notes/README.md

 # WSL Notes
 ## Introduction
 I have been doing more WSL work.
-These are the notes I have made since there are differencces bewtween normal system administration and WSL usage.
+These are the notes I have made since there are differencces between normal system administration and WSL usage.

 # Files
 ## Administration